 Considering Filing a Georgia Byetta Lawsuit?
 Attorneys Can Answer Your Questions

 If you or someone you love has been taking Byetta and you were diagnosed with thyroid cancer or pancreatic cancer, you may be entitled to file a Georgia Byetta lawsuit with the help of an experienced attorney.
-For answers to your questions or concerns, contact the Georgia Injury Attorney Group.
+For answers to your questions or concerns, contact Attorney Group for Georgia.
 We will provide you with a free case evaluation, determine if you are eligible to file claim and connect you with a professional attorney who will assist you in filing your Georgia Byetta lawsuit.